New York Avenue (Washington, D.C.): Corridor redevelopment efforts

+In 2004, the New York Ave–Florida Ave–Gallaudet U station opened on the Washington Metro's Red Line, after a group of property owners formed a special assessment district, agreeing to tax themselves to fund construction of the station.

 Route

 New York Avenue is U.S. Route 50 from the border with Maryland and into northwest as far west as 6th Street NW.
 In addition, it is U.S. Route 1 Alternate from Bladensburg Road NE to 6th Street NW.
 The northern terminus of Interstate 395 is at a signaled intersection with New York Avenue and 4th Street NW.
 At that intersection, traffic from New York Avenue in either direction may turn south onto Interstate 395, but traffic on northbound Interstate 395 may turn only right (east) onto New York Avenue.

 At its eastern end, New York Avenue NE becomes the John Hanson Highway (U.S. Route 50 in Maryland).

 On the east side of Mount Vernon Square, New York Avenue crosses 7th Street NW.
 At Mount Vernon Square, traffic on New York Avenue mixes with traffic on Massachusetts Avenue NW and K Street NW.
 East of Mount Vernon Square, New York Avenue is part of the National Highway System.

 While the main line of New York Avenue extends northeast of the White House, the avenue resumes southwest of the White House to run one block between 17th and 18th Streets NW.
 At 18th Street NW, New York Avenue joins E Street NW, which leads to the E Street Expressway.
 That one-block segment of New York Avenue is also part of the National Highway System.